AlexisMatzopoulos/plainwrite/PADDLE_COMPLIANCE_CHECKLIST.md

 If Paddle requests additional information:
 - **Paddle Support:** sellers@paddle.com
-- **Your Email:** echtschreib@gmail.com
+- **Your Email:** PlainWrite@gmail.com

 **Potential document requests:**
-- Product ownership confirmation: You created EchtSchreib ✅
+- Product ownership confirmation: You created PlainWrite ✅
 - Reseller agreement: N/A - not reselling ✅
 - Test account: Can provide if needed
 - Processing statement: New business - not applicable ✅